Study Medicine Abroad in English: Which country suits you?

 Study Medicine in Poland

-Studying medicine in English in Poland is similar to the countries above, but it’s more toward central Europe.
-There are some foreign universities, such as Bialystok Medical University in Poland.
+Studying medicine in English in Poland is similar to the countries above, but it’s geographically located more toward central Europe.
+Some of the most popular medical universities include Bialystok Medical University in Poland.
 The course is extremely competitive due to the high number of applicants.
-The MD degree is six years long and contains a lot of clinical experience.
-Admission usually depends on your grades in only two of the following subjects: Biology, Chemistry, Physics, and Maths in A-levels or final school certificate(s).
-Afterwards, universities usually will request to interview the candidate via Skype.
-There is no entrance exam.
+The M.D. degree is six years long and contains a lot of clinical experience.
+Admission usually depends on your grades in only two of the following subjects: Biology, Chemistry, Physics, and Maths in A-levels or in the final school certificate(s).
+Afterwards, the university will usually request to interview the candidate via Skype.
 The term dates are from the 1st of October till the 16th of June.

 Study Medicine in Slovakia

-Pavol Jozef Šafárik University in Košice Faculty of Medicine, Slovakia has rapidly become a popular destination for studying medicine or dentistry in English.
-This is due to the high standard of teaching and the rising reputation of Kosice Medical University as the best in Slovakia.
-The large faculty has been teaching medicine for 65 years and channels all its comprehensive experience into training some very skilled doctors.
+Pavol Jozef Šafárik University’s Faculty of Medicine in Kosice, Slovakia has rapidly become a popular destination for studying medicine or dentistry in English.
+This is due to the high standard of teaching and the rising reputation of the medical universities in Slovakia.
+This large faculty has been teaching medicine for 65 years, and channels all its comprehensive experience into training some of the world’s most skilled doctors.
 The big city of Kosice offers a vibrant and lively lifestyle with activities for everybody.
-In addition to its world-renowned teaching, the university provides scientific research to enthusiastic students.
+In addition to its world-renowned teaching, the university provides scientific research opportunities to enthusiastic students.

 The city offers the most extensive botanic garden and zoo, lots of sightseeing areas, restaurants, busy high streets, modern malls, engaging nightlife and many more.
-The university locates 12 minutes from the Kosice International Airport making it convenient and accessible.
+The university locates 12-minutes from the Kosice International Airport making it convenient and accessible.
 The tuition fees for the medical course are EUR 10,000 per year, while the dental course is about EUR 11,000 per year.
 Another reason students choose to go to Slovakia is due to its very affordable living costs.

 They are offshore for-profit, private medical universities.
 They provide undergraduate medicine to students who must leave the country for postgraduate training and also typically to practice.
 This industry attracts many medical students who wish to return home to practice medicine.
 After graduation, international medical graduates can encounter challenges in obtaining residency placements and can face other barriers related to practice.

 Universities follow the American education system and students go on to do their residence in US hospitals.
 The five-year medicine program of universities in the Caribbean region is around $250,000+.
-This is not an EU degree, and once you return to the UK, you must set the registration exam to register with the GMC.
+This is not an EU degree, and once you return to the UK or Europe, you must sit the registration exam to register with the local medical council.
 Students usually decide to study medicine in Europe as it’s closer and more established, rather than moving to the Carribean.

-The approach to learning at Groningen is nothing like most UK medical schools, so, likely, you won’t be able to transfer to an English-speaking medical school to complete your studies.
+The structure and approach to learning at Groningen is nothing like most European medical schools, so, likely, you won’t be able to transfer afterwards to an English-speaking medical school to complete your studies.
 Learning Dutch is very important for the degree, but you won’t be left to learn it outside your studies on your own as you’re offered somed classes during your first 3 years there.
 Maastricht University also has a similar programme.

 Study Medicine in Italy

-There are a few medical universities in Italy which teach medicine in English: Bari BEMC, Bologna (program has just started in 2017/18), Milan International Medical School, Naples – Federico II, Naples Luigi Vanvitelli (SUN), Pavia – Harvey, Rome La Sapienza and Rome Tor Vergata, Turin/Turino IMS, with the exception of the University of Siena is the only university to teach Dentistry and Dental Prosthodontics in English.
+There are a few medical universities in Italy which teach medicine in English: Bari BEMC, Bologna, Milan International Medical School, Naples – Federico II, Naples Luigi Vanvitelli (SUN), Pavia – Harvey, Rome La Sapienza and Rome Tor Vergata, Turin/Turino IMS.
+The University of Siena is the only university to teach Dentistry and Dental Prosthodontics in English.
 Nevertheless, Italy is still a popular option for students who decide to study medicine in Europe.